-Bus destroyed by fire on road in Dundee
+Passengers evacuated as bus destroyed by fire in Dundee

 - Published

-A Stagecoach bus has been destroyed by fire on a street in Dundee.
+Passengers have escaped without injury after a double-decker bus was destroyed by fire in Dundee.

-Emergency services were called to the blaze on Strathearn Road at about 14:30.
+Emergency services were called to the blaze on a Stagecoach bus on Strathearn Road at about 14:30.

+The bus operator said all passengers were safely evacuated.
+The Scottish Fire and Rescue Service confirmed that there were no reported casualties.

+A Stagecoach spokesperson said: "Safety is our priority and we are investigating the circumstances."

 Police Scotland said road closures were in place on Strathern Road, Crawford Place, Fairfield Road and at Ralston Road.